phylo-lab-usc/fiels_workbench/Adequacy-of-Alternate-OU-Models.md

 This is the D statistic, which measures deviations from normality.
 Because OU data is essentially random walk, it makes sense that all models have approximately equal p-values for this statistic.
-An early burst model would likely show low p-values.

 ### m.sig

 This is the mean of the squared contrasts and measures if overall evolutionary rate is over or underestimated.
 Because each is essentially an OU process, violations for this statistic are not expected and not observed.
+It would be interesting to see this statistic when the parameter estimates deviate from the actual parameter values.

 ### s.asr